CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     1. Environments and Ecosystems,
     1. Roles, and
     1. Metadata
-* …And enumerate the metadata fields these Roles typically care about.
+* …And enumerate the metadata attributes these Roles typically care about.
-* …Noting the ways each Role may operate on any given metadata field,
+* …Noting the ways each Role may operate on any given metadata attribute,
     * 🟥 Create,
     * 🟨 Assemble or Update,
     * 🟩 Distribute,
     * 🟦 Verify, and
     * 🟪 Censor
-* …Showing any relevant legislation or other requirements that demand the presence of specific metadata fields.
+* …Showing any relevant legislation or other requirements that demand the presence of specific metadata attributes.
 * …So that downstream Roles can:
     1. Identify second- and third party component projects they depend on,
-    1. Learn where any specific field is likely to come from,
+    1. Learn where any specific attribute is likely to come from,
     1. Use this to detect and mitigate vulnerabilities,
     1. Interact with the right upstream communities in effective and sustainable ways.